 All of these items can be personalized to fit your other half.
 Not to mention they will love almost any of these gifts and the time/thought you put into getting them!

-Also, in case you missed them, see our other CF gift guides, including Christmas gifts for boyfriends, personalized gift ideas for your bestie, popular gifts under 20, and zodiac gifts based on astrological signs.
+Also, in case you missed them, see our other CF gift guides, including Christmas gifts for all significant others, Christmas gifts for boyfriend, personalized gift ideas for your bestie, gift ideas for parents, and zodiac gifts based on astrological signs.

 Here are our favorite thoughtful gifts for your boyfriend or girlfriend.

 1. Something they need

 This is a classic gift idea that will always be appreciated.

 If you know they’ve been looking for something they need for a while, get it for them for Christmas.
 This is really good thoughtful gift if you’re not sure where to start or what to get them, and if money is tight for both of you, something practical is always a good idea.

 I knew that my SO needed a new coat for a while so I decided to get him one as a Christmas present this year.
 It was expensive, but I paid for half and my mom paid for the other half so it’s technically from both of us — and I know he will love it.